savedra1/clipse/README.md

 I would love to receive contributions to this project and welcome PRs from anyone and everyone.
 The following is a list of example future enhancements I'd like to implement:
 - System paste option (building functionality to paste the chosen item directly into the next place of focus after the TUI closes)
+- Packages for apt, dnf, brew etc
 - Theme adjustments made available via CLI
 - Better debugging
 - Use of a GUI library such as fyne/GIO (only with minimal CPU cost)
 - Custom key binds added to config file
+- Customisable config file storage paths

 ## TODO
-- Nix package
+Nix package
-- Apt package
-- Makefile installation